New coronavirus not yet a global health concern, World Health Organization says

 More than 500 cases of the respiratory illness have been reported in China, mostly in or near the city of Wuhan.
-The number is expected to grow by the hour, as cases are detected in other countries, including the U.S.
+The number is expected to grow by the hour, as cases are detected in other countries, including the United States.

 "To proceed, we need more information.
 For that reason, I have decided to ask the emergency committee to meet again tomorrow," WHO Director-General Dr. Tedros Adhanom Ghebreyesus said during a news conference Wednesday.

-On Tuesday, the first case of the disease was confirmed in the U.S., a man in his 30s in Washington state, by the Centers for Disease Control and Prevention.
+On Tuesday, the Centers for Disease Control and Prevention confirmed the first case of the disease in the U.S., a man in his 30s in Washington state.
 The man became ill after visiting Wuhan.
-He is said to be in good condition, in isolation at a hospital in Everett, Washington.
+He is said to be in good condition, in isolation at a hospital in Everett.

-The WHO's announcement comes as the city of Wuhan is preparing to quarantine its residents in an effort to control the ongoing outbreak.
-Beginning Thursday morning, all public transportation out of the Wuhan city limits will close.
+The WHO's announcement comes as the city of Wuhan is preparing to quarantine its residents in an effort to control the outbreak.
+Beginning Thursday morning, all public transportation out of the Wuhan city limits will shut down.

 That will likely disrupt plans for millions of people in China, who are expected to travel for the Lunar New Year, a major holiday.